csc572-spring2025/spotify-analyzer/README.md

 ### Contributing to Spotify Analyzer

-You can start editing the web pages by modifying `app/page.tsx`.
-The pages auto-update as you edit the file.
+You can edit the web page by modifying `app/page.tsx`.
+The pages auto-update as you edit files.
 Also look at the components in the `app/components` directory.
-These components are used to build each page and can be modified to change the layout and functionality of the application.
+These components are used to build each component on the page and can be modified to change the layout and functionality of the applications.

+Components We Want to Add:
+- Mood Trends Logic
+- Song Recommender

 You can also check out the [Next.js documentation](https://nextjs.org/docs) for more information on how to use Next.js.